LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

       | Opencast |
       | Testuser |
 ```
+### Optimising Feature file using 'Background' Gherkin key word
-As we can see, we using same steps in our both scenarios apart from  **And I enter <customer> personal details**
+As we can see, we using same steps in our both scenarios up to the step  **And I enter <customer> personal details**
-We already know that code duplication is not a good practice so it is a great opportunity to use Gherkin **Background**
+We already know that code duplication is not a good practice so it is a great opportunity to use **'Background'**
-keyword here to make our Scenario look better:
+keyword here to make our Scenario look better.
+We will put all same for both Scenarios steps inside 'Background' block':
+### End2End_Test.feature
 ```
 Feature: Automated End2End Tests
   Description: The purpose of this feature is to test End 2 End integration.